btroncone/learn-rxjs/operators/transformation/switchmap.md

 # switchMap
-####signature: `switchMap(a: Observable): Observable`
+####signature: ` switchMap(project: function: Observable, resultSelector: function(outerValue, innerValue, outerIndex, innerIndex): any): Observable`

 ### Description

 ###### TL;DR: When source emits switch to new inner observable

-The **switchMap** operator takes a project function and returns the source’s output as an observable after it has pass through the project function.
-It then flatten the output using the **switch** operator and emits them.
+The **switchMap** operator applies a project function, *switching to* the returned observable.
+This is similar to [mergeMap](mergemap.md) except the previous inner observable is completed each time the source emits a new value.

 > :bulb: Tip: switchMap can cancel in-flight network requests!